 The Island's permanent population is approximately 91,800, with around 700,000 visitors a year.
 This is a relatively small population comparable in size, although not in demographics, to UK towns such as Basingstoke (90,170) or Lincoln (85,970).
-Whilst our population is small it is, however, dense with approximately 800 people per square kilometre compared to the UK's 250 or the Isle of Man's 140.
-This creates pressures on how we use our land which in turn impacts on the cost and availability of housing and recreational space.
+Whilst our population is small it is dense with approximately 800 people per square kilometre compared to the UK's 250 or the Isle of Man's 140.
+This creates pressures on how we use our land, which in turn impacts on the cost and availability of housing and recreational space.

 In common with many other countries the population balance between older and younger people is changing.
 At present we have approximately 16,500 under 16 year olds.
-As a percentage of the population this is declining year-on-year despite an increasing birth rate and the inward migration of families.
+As a percentage of the population this is declining year-on-year despite.
 At the same time the numbers aged 65 and over is increasing.
 Population projections suggest that we already have the same population of under 15 year olds as we do over 65 year olds (17% each).
 As our population continues to age, more resources will inevitably be directed towards services for older people, whilst the proportion of people working and paying taxes to fund public services will decline.